 Since first opening in 1954, 2nd Avenue Deli Restaurant has become one of the best-known names on the world-renowned Manhattan Jewish Deli scene.
 The menu consists of time-tested favorites like Corned Beef Sandwiches, Matzo Ball Soup, and Pastrami served in a dining room surrounded by Yiddish memorabilia.
 Though the original location on 2nd Street was closed down in 2006, it has since reopened at a new location on 33rd Street with its original menu still intact.
 You won't regret traveling those extra blocks for a taste of this Manhattan landmark.

 Located close to Grand Central Terminal, Num Pang Sandwich Shop has been satiating hunger pangs of the residents of Midtown since 2011.
 Founded by Ben Daitz and Ratha Chaupoly, this place serves sandwiches prepared in Cambodian style.
 Popular among the patrons are their signature sandwiches': pulled Duroc pork laced with honey, hoisin meatballs and grilled hanger steak.
 You could also try out their specials preparations of grilled Khmer sausage, grilled Portobello and oven roasted turkey breast.
 They also offer a variety to satisfy the vegetarian palate.
-Although there is no seating within the restaurant, you can enjoy your sandwiches at the plaza nearby.

 This little deli serves up some of the area's best prepared foods and sandwiches.
 This unassuming storefront hides within it a treasure trove of delicious flavors and quality ingredients.
 Brancaccio's even produces what has been called one of NYC's best sandwiches in "The Complex Mag" sandwich filled with eggplant caponata, ricotta cheese, broccoli rabe and eggs.
 This is just one example of the kinds of incredible sandwiches Brancaccio's makes, not to mention the selection of other foods like roast chicken or pasta bolognese.